 This syllabus serves as notice that you may be dropped from the class without further notification if you are absent more than six times.
-A Conduct and Attendance Referral may be sent to the Dean of Students upon the fourth absence.
 If you decide to drop the course, you must follow university procedure for dropping a course to receive a W. If the instructor drops you, you will receive a WF or F.